Skip to main content

 How do safety concerns vary between electric heating and gas heating systems?

 Electric heating systems are generally considered safer as they eliminate risks associated with gas leaks and carbon monoxide poisoning.
 However, there is still a risk of electrical fires if systems are not properly maintained.
-Gas heating systems, while efficient, press potential safety concerns with gas leaks, explosions and the proper venting of gas byproducts like carbon monoxide.
+Gas heating systems, while efficient, present potential safety concerns with gas leaks, explosions and the proper venting of gas byproducts like carbon monoxide.

 What is the typical lifespan of electric heating systems compared to gas heating systems?